PyLink/PyLink/docs/technical/hooks-reference.md

     - `modes` returns a list of parsed modes: `(mode character, mode argument)` tuples, where the mode argument is either `None` (for modes without arguments), or a string.
     - The sender of this hook payload is IRCd-dependent, and is determined by whether the command was originally a SJOIN or regular JOIN - SJOIN is only sent by servers, and JOIN is only sent by users.
     - For IRCds that support joining multiple channels in one command (`/join #channel1,#channel2`), consecutive JOIN hook payloads of this format will be sent (one per channel).
-    - For SJOIN, the `chandata` key may also be sent, with a copy of the `IrcChannel` object BEFORE any mode changes from this burst command were processed.
+    - For SJOIN, the `channeldata` key may also be sent, with a copy of the `IrcChannel` object BEFORE any mode changes from this burst command were processed.

 - **KICK**: `{'channel': '#channel', 'target': 'UID1', 'text': 'some reason'}`
     - `text` refers to the kick reason.
 The `target` and `channel` fields send the target's UID and the channel they were kicked from, and the sender of the hook payload is the kicker.